tflo/Move-em-All/readme.md

 ### Guild bank

 Currently, mass moving things to the guild bank is disabled because the guild bank has such a slow response time that I would have to implement a throttling system just for that.
 And with that, moving items individually probably wouldn’t be much slower.
 Not sure if this is worth it.

+New _and experimental_: With vXXX, I have enabled the Guild Bank as mass move target.
+Using a very primitive throttling, the items are moved with a delay of 0.5s.
+This seems to work so far, though sometimes it happens that not all items are moved with one click.

 ## Compatibility